agdamsbo/FreesearchR/inst/apps/FreesearchR/www/intro.md

     -   Code to recreate all steps locally

 The full [project documentation is here](https://agdamsbo.github.io/FreesearchR/) where you'll find detailed description of the app and link to the source code!
-If you want to [share feedback, please follow this link to a simple survey](https://redcap.au.dk/surveys/?s=JPCLPTXYDKFA8DA8), or share on [GitHub](https://github.com/agdamsbo/FreesearchR/issues).
+If you want to [share feedback, please follow this link to a simple survey](https://redcap.au.dk/surveys/?s=JPCLPTXYDKFA8DA8).